 The next city improvement project — a smart street light system, for example — might require a completely different communication technology from the previous parking system.
 Streetlights are up high and more distributed than parking meters or parking spaces in a garage.
 Streetlights have power, whereas a parking sensor will likely be battery-operated.
 These different requirements would necessitate the use of different communication technologies, but both systems can be interconnected through common protocols and APIs.
 Through open APIs, this interconnectivity doesn’t need to be designed in from the beginning but can be added after each of the separate systems is installed.

-For example, the streetlight system that's installed today could be connected to traffic flow sensors installed tomorrow.
-The two systems may use completely different communication technology and set of protocols.
+For example, the streetlight system installed today could be connected to traffic flow sensors installed tomorrow.
+The two systems may use completely different communication technologies and protocols.
 This new combination — streetlight and traffic flow sensors connected through open APIs — could offer an innovative solution for reducing streetlight energy usage by dimming lights when there are no cars, but increasing the brightness prior to the cars arrival based on messages from the traffic flow system.

 The use and adherence to open APIs and microservices brings another benefit — decoupled velocity.
-This means that even concurrent projects can be built at different speeds and rolled out at different times and yet combined when each is completed and functional.
-As in the example above, the smart streetlight project might end up taking longer to deploy because of the sheer number of devices.
-Where as the traffic flow sensors might be installed sooner.
+This means that even concurrent projects can be built at different speeds and rolled out at different times, yet combined when each is completed and functional.
+As in the example above, the smart streetlight project might end up taking longer to deploy because of the sheer number of devices, whereas the traffic flow sensors might be installed sooner.
 Open APIs release each system from timing interdependencies and implementation speed.